nrkravikumar/Django-Document/User Profile Creation.md

      <img src="modelcreation.JPG" alt="migration command" height="280px" width="100%">
      <img src="migrate.JPG" alt="migrate command" height="280px" width="100%">

-   - After making migrations and migrate we can observe the tablenames with fields in **phpmyadminwith** as shown below
+   - After making migrations and migrate we can observe the tablenames with fields in **phpmyadmin** with as shown below
      #### ```Screenshot of model class with field names```